-Data Protection governs how information about living people (such as pupils and staff) is collected and used.
+Data Protection governs how information about people, such as pupils and staff, is collected and used.

 GDPR is about personal data.
 This means data which relates to an individual who can be identified from that information.
 It does not affect all the records the school holds because much of it will not contain personal data.